morisUtokyo/uTR/README.md

 The program uTR decomposes a DNA string into mosaic tandem repeats with different repeat units.

 ## Usage
-uTR [-f input fasta file] [-o output fasta file with annotation] [-l locus information] [-u input representative unit string] [-r maximum discrepancy ratio] [-t] [-s]
+uTR [-f input fasta file] [-o output fasta file with annotation] [-l locus information] [-u input representative unit string] [-r maximum dissimilarity ratio] [-t] [-s] [-y] [-z]

 -f : Feed a fasta file.
 For example:

-    > SAND12(control,BAFME)
+    > sample sequence
-    AAATAAAATAAAATAAAATAAAATAAAATAAAATAAAATAAAATAAAATAAAATAAAATAAAATAAAATAATAAAATAAAATAAAATAAAATAAAATAAAATAAAAATGAACAAAA
+    CAGCAGCAGCAGCAGCAGCAGCAGCAGCAGCAGCAGCAGCAGCAGCAGCAGCAACAGCCGCCACCGCCGCCGCCGCCGCCGCCGCCTCCTCAGCTTCCTCAGCCGCCGCCGCAGGCACAGCCGCTGCTGCCTCAGCCGCAGCCGCCCCCGCCGCCGCCCCCCGCCGCCACC

 -o : Output the input fasta file annotated with a tandem repeat pattern identified.
-In the running example, the annotation contains "#Pat \<AAAAT\>23", which shows a tandem repeat pattern, and "#Info (116,1,0.06)", where 116 shows the length of the DNA string, 1 means the number of unit is 1, and 0.06 is the divergence between the tandem repeat pattern and the string:
+In the running example, the annotation contains "#Pat \<CAG\>19\<CCG\>38", which shows a tandem repeat pattern, and "#Info (171,125,0.129)", where 171 shows the length of the DNA string, 125 means the number of haplotypes detected is 1, and 0.129 is the dissimilarity ratio between the tandem repeat pattern and the string:

-    > #Info (116,1,0.06) #Pat <AAAAT>23 #Decomp [1 (0,AAAAT,5,116,116)]
+    > #Info (171,125,0.129) #Pat <CAG>19<CCG>38 #Decomp [2 (0,CCG,3,114,114) (1,AGC,3,57,57)]
-    AAATAAAATAAAATAAAATAAAATAAAATAAAATAAAATAAAATAAAATAAAATAAAATAAAATAAAATAATAAAATAAAATAAAATAAAATAAAATAAAATAAAAATGAACAAAA
+    CAGCAGCAGCAGCAGCAGCAGCAGCAGCAGCAGCAGCAGCAGCAGCAGCAGCAACAGCCGCCACCGCCGCCGCCGCCGCCGCCGCCTCCTCAGCTTCCTCAGCCGCCGCCGCAGGCACAGCCGCTGCTGCCTCAGCCGCAGCCGCCCCCGCCGCCGCCCCCCGCCGCCACC

 -l : Feed the locus information (e.g., chr8:118366813-118366928), which is added to the annotation of each string in the output fasta file with tag #Locus.
 For example: